 - Visits to community health centres for respiratory-related symptoms were similar compared to previous years.
-Respiratory visits were highest in the central region. - Visits to community health centres for respiratory-related symptoms are increasing in central and west, decreasing in north, and stable in southeast.
+Respiratory visits were highest in the Central region. - Visits to community health centres for respiratory-related symptoms are decreasing in Southeast and North regions, stable in West regions, and increased slightly in Central regions.